ilinum/CS439_scripts/README.md

 * Implement error checking for shell commands
 * Allow user to select the name of output file
 * Allow quiet execution (with no output to console)

+##All Race Condition
+Runs race_condition.py on all tests in test_names.txt test_names.txt contains all tests for Project 3 (Virtual Memory) except for the extra credit tests

+###How to use:
+* Copy all files from this repo into src/vm/build directory
+* Run python run_all_race_condition.py
+* Script takes a while to run, so best to use tmux:
+  * ssh onto a lab machine
+  * Run tmux
+  * Run python run_all_race_condition.py > output_file.txt &
+  * Close the window
+  * In a few hours ssh onto a lab machine and run tmux attach

+###TODO:
+* Allow specifying number of runs for each tests (current default is 50)
+* Run in tmux by default